Subject Expectations: Physical, Social and Health Education (PSHE)

 Cross Curricular Learning and Current Events Evidence

-SEAL is taught through many subjects.
+PSHE is taught through many subjects.
 It lends itself to all curriculum areas especially R.E, English, Drama and Art.

 Subject specific information

 Children are taught how to deal with their emotions, and similarities and differences, from a very early age, running from Nursery to Y6.
 It is evident that they are taught how to be respectful and kind.
-All adults contribute to SEAL and themed days are part of this whole school learning.
+All adults contribute to PSHE and themed days are part of this whole school learning.